arcboundrav/evodom/README.md

 #### Preferences

-Consider the case where in the long run we'd like to exhibit no bias toward any type of Card---i.e., we prefer each type of Card equally.
+Consider the case where in the long run we'd like to exhibit no bias toward any type of Card—i.e., we prefer each type of Card equally.

 Then `P` is a uniform distribution over `I` where every element of `P` is